Skip Navigation

 • Dryer sheet products and cleaning wipes

 Since 2017, Colgate has prioritized policy implementation with our top suppliers, annually increasing the scope of spend included in our annual supplier risk assessment.
-For our latest 2023 risk assessment, we have covered 100% of our pulp and paper based packaging volume from 2022 in the scope of our risk assessment.
+For our latest 2024 risk assessment, which is still ongoing, we have covered 100% of our pulp and paper based packaging volume from 2023 in the scope of our risk assessment.

 As we strive for no deforestation in our operations and activities, we will partner with stakeholders and our suppliers to build a low risk global supply chain that maximizes the use of recycled materials and aligns with our No Deforestation commitments.